open-telemetry/opentelemetry-collector-contrib/processor/cascadingfilterprocessor/README.md

 (use `s` or `ms` as the suffix to indicate unit)
 - `properties: { name_pattern: <regex>`}: selects the span if its operation name matches the provided regular expression

+To invert the decision (which is still a subject to rate limiting), additional property can be configured:
+- `invert_match: <invert>` (default=`false`): when set to `true`, the opposite decision is selected for the trace.
+E.g. if trace matches a given string attribute and `invert_match=true`, then the trace is not selected

 ## Limiting the number of spans

 There are two `spans_per_second` settings.
 The global one and the policy-one.